alejandrohdezma/alejandrohdezma/modules/site/src/docs/blog/updating-multiple-repositories-with-scala-steward-and-github-actions.md

 via `echo` to prevent the whole workflow from failing.

 > `gh` allows us to do multiple operations in GitHub directly from the shell,
-> in a simple and concise way.
+> simply and concisely.
 If you want to know more about the different
 > commands, I recommend you to consult [its documentation][gh-docs].

 The next step will be to checkout the `develop` branch.
 We must add